 Celosia Plumosa or Cocks Comb: Also great in a bouquet, these easy-to-grow flowers prefer rich, moist and well-drained soil.

 Cucumber: The cucumber is a tropical vegetable that thrives in hot climates with plenty of water.
+A truly delicious, non-poisonous plant that makes everybody happy.

 Feather Palm: For those seeking a bit of the tropics in their own backyard, feather palms are a close relative of the coconut palm.